 Here you can add a comment about your branch.
 If this in response to a submitted issue, it is good to put a link to that issue in this initial comment.
 The repo managers will be notified of your pull request and it will be reviewed (see below for best practices).
 Note that you can continue to add commits to your topic branch (and push them up to GitHub) either if you see something that needs changing, or in response to a reviewer’s comments.
 If a reviewer asks for changes, you do not need to close the pull and reissue it after making changes.
 Just make the changes locally, push them to GitHub, then add a comment to the discussion section of the pull request.

-OpenComparison is advancing quickly.
-It is therefore critical that you pull upstream changes from master into your fork on a regular basis.
-Nothing is worse than putting in a days of hard work into a pull request only to have it rejected because it has diverged too far from master.
+Django Packages is advancing quickly.
+It is therefore critical that you pull upstream changes from develop into your fork on a regular basis.
+Nothing is worse than putting in a days of hard work into a pull request only to have it rejected because it has diverged too far from develop.

 To pull in upstream changes: